 Stroll down the pale soft sand of Sennen Cove Beach and gaze out at the intense blue of the Celtic Sea.
 Another popular and stunningly beautiful beach is Perran Beach, with blond sand and rolling hills.
 Here is a guide to the other many beaches in Cornwall.

 Treat Yourself to Some Cornish Eats

 One of the best things when you visit Cornwall is a chance to taste some of the famous local delicacies in this region.

 A Cornish Pasty is a melt-in-your-mouth pocket of pastry filled with savoury meat, onion, turnip and potatoes which makes a perfect mid afternoon snack.
 For dessert, try some Cornish Ice Cream; its high buttermilk content gives it a distinct yellowish colour and a rich, creamy texture.

 To The Ends of the Earth

 When you visit Cornwall you will find yourself on the most Southwesterly region of the island of Great Britain.
-You can go to Land’s End, which is the furthest point and the starting and ending points of the longest walking path in Great Britain, Land’s End to John O’Groats.
+You can go to Land’s End, the beginning of the longest walking path in Great Britain.
+(The journey goes from Land’s End to John O’Groats.)
 This point of extremity offers a stunning lookout over the Atlantic Ocean and has a very dramatic and beautiful atmosphere.

-If Land’s End is too busy with tourists for your liking, you can go 20 miles along the coast to Lizard Point, which is the most Southerly point in Britain.
+If Land’s End is too busy with tourists for your liking, you can go 20 miles along the coast to Lizard Point.
+This is the most Southerly point in Britain.
 The natural scenery is just as gorgeous but there is no entrance fee or large crowds.

 Cornwall is a relaxing place to spend a getaway, from the scenic tiny island of St. Michael’s Mount to visiting the new “Eden Project” Biome attraction.
 If you are planning a trip to the UK, be sure to go beyond London and visit Cornwall.